 Like other marketplace lenders, AutoPay marketplace offers lender-applicant matching services, but is perhaps best known for finding car loan refinancing.
 Its website claims to help find applicants more favorable rates and lower monthly payments through its applicant-to-lender loan coordination efforts.
 Once you pick your products — new car loan or car loan refinance — submit your information and be matched with lenders that can provide the rates and terms that best match your financial needs and goals.

 Seven Tips for Getting the Best Auto Loan Rate

 Now that you know some of the best options out there for a car loan, let’s get into some more general strategies to make sure you land the best auto loan rates — wherever you decide to borrow.

 #1: Shop around before you go to the dealer.

-Never assume the dealer will offer you the best car loan rate, especially if your credit isn’t perfect.
+Never assume the dealer will offer you the best rate, especially if your credit isn’t perfect.
 Compare interest rates from outside sources (including banks, credit unions, and online auto-loan companies) and get pre-approved for the best auto loan you can find before you head to the dealer.
 It doesn’t mean you can’t go with dealer financing if they’ve got a great offer — it just means you don’t have to depend on it.